Gajar Methi Subzi ~ Carrot Fenugreek Stir Fry, Haryana

 - Add ginger garlic, green chilies and sauté until ginger lightly roasted.

-- Add methi leaves and sauté for 1 – 2 minutes until leaves are wilt and are lightly fried.
+- Next goes methi leaves and sauté for 1 – 2 minutes until leaves wilt and are lightly fried.

-- Add turmeric powder, chili powder, coriander powder, salt and mix well.
+- Throw in turmeric powder, chili powder, coriander powder, salt and mix well.

-- Add carrots and stir until spices coat carrots.
+- Now add carrots and stir until spices coat carrots.

 - Cover the pan and cook for 2-4 minutes on med flame until carrots are tender.
-Mind you, carrots cook very fast and do not overcook them.
+Mind you, carrots cook very fast and do not overcook.
 I used a stainless pan and hence cooked on medium flame.
-If using a non-stick pan, can cook the carrots on medium-high flame.
+If using a non-stick pan, cook carrots on medium-high flame.

-- Remove the cover and sauté for another 3-4 minutes or until the subzi is done.
+- Remove the cover and sauté for another 3-4 minutes or until the gajar methi subzi is done.

-- Serve hot with rice or with roti.
+- Serve gajar methi subzi hot, with rice or with roti.